Peter Okoye says he is still not in talking terms with Jude Okoye [Video]

 "I'm always going to wish him the best of his life...like me I don't have any problem with anybody but if they really have any problem with me, its fine, I'm living my life," he said.
 When asked if they talk now, he responded by saying they don't.

-The Okoye brothers have been at war with each other since 2017 and it is safe to say it has been of the biggest celebrity fights recorded in the country.
+The Okoye brothers have been at war with each other since 2017 and it is safe to say it has been one of the biggest celebrity fights recorded in the Nigerian music industry.

 From shading to actually insulting each other on social media, it has been one messy scandal that has rocked the entertainment industry.